B-Vighnesh/AagriGgate/README.md

 # AagriGgate

+In India, farmers receive as little as 30–40% of the final price a buyer pays — the rest is absorbed by middlemen, commission agents, and logistics brokers.
+AagriGgate eliminates that chain entirely.
-AagriGgate is a full-stack agriculture marketplace and decision-support platform designed to enable direct trade between farmers and buyers.
-The system allows farmers to list crops and buyers to browse and send purchase requests, while also providing real-time market price, weather, and agriculture insights.
+AagriGgate is a full-stack agriculture marketplace where farmers list crops and buyers purchase directly — with real-time chat, live market prices, and weather-driven decisions built in.
+No agents.
+No markups.
+No information asymmetry.

 ---